projectcalico/calico/v2.2/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 > Note:  There is currently no upgrade path to switch between different installation options.
 Therefore,
 > if you are upgrading from Calico v2.1, use the [Calico policy-only with user-supplied networking](#calico-policy-only-with-user-supplied-networking) installation instructions
-> to upgrade Calico policy-only leaving the networking solution unchanged.
+> to upgrade Calico policy-only which leaves the networking solution unchanged.

 ### Calico policy with Calico networking (Beta)